gambitproject/gambit/doc/samples.rst

   under strategic voting.
 American Political Science Review 92(1):
   23-35. <http://www.jstor.org/stable/2585926>`_.

-:download:`loopback.nfg <../contrib/games/loopback.nfg>`
-  A game due to McKelvey which illustrates that the logit quantal response equilibrium correspondence can have a "backward-bending" segment on the principal branch.

 :download:`nim.efg <../contrib/games/nim.efg>`
   This is a Nim-like game, which is a useful example of the value of backward induction.